slsa-framework/slsa/docs/spec/v1.0/about.md

 scanned.

-SLSA is designed to support automation that tracks code handling from source to binary.
-As a result, SLSA increases trust that the analysis and review performed on source code can be assumed to still apply to the binary consumed at the end of a complex software supply chain.
+SLSA is designed to support automation that tracks code handling from source to binary, protecting against tampering regardless of the complexity of the software supply chain.
+As a result, SLSA increases trust that the analysis and review performed on source code can be assumed to still apply to the binary consumed after the build and distribution process.

 ## SLSA in layperson's terms